 The Frankfurt Book Fair is also an important international platform for educational media of all kinds: More than 1,000 publishers, technology suppliers, service providers and other player from the educational field gather here to do business, to network, to find new trends at the many publishing events around the Fair days.

 The Classroom of the Future is characterised by innovation, interaction and creativity.

 Here, pupils, teachers, students and publishers can immerse themselves in the education of the future.
 In 2016, the Classroom of the Future will once again offer exciting expeditions on current topics.

 The interactive lessons allow for first-hand learning and discovery.
 For the first time, the Classroom of the Future offered supplementary learning materials, made available free of charge on various platforms.
 The project will also have a brand new look at the Frankfurt Book Fair: a black-and-white design, which will become increasingly colourful through creativity and ingenuity over the course of the week of the fair.

 This year, the following topics will be featured in the Classroom of the Future:

-You want to exhibit in this area or cooperate with us?
+You want to exhibit in the education area or cooperate with us?